 - ¼ teaspoon xanthan gum (just enough for the millet flour, as the baking mix has some)

 - 1/2 teaspoon pink sea salt

 - 9 tablespoons coconut oil at cool room temperature

-- 1 1/4 cups almond or coconut milk and one tablespoon apple cider vinegar stirred together to make non-dairy buttermilk
+- 1 1/4 cups hemp, coconut or other preferred non-dairy milk and one tablespoon apple cider vinegar stirred together to make non-dairy buttermilk

 - 1 1/2 tablespoons ground flaxseed plus 3 tablespoons water

 - Place all the dry ingredients together in the food processor and pulse until mixed.